ctutiya/joshbersin/readme.md

 # WordPress Shared workflow

-All WordPress websites consists of a Database and Files.
+All WordPress websites consist of Database and Files.
 In order to work in a shared workflow, all team members will need to keep both in sync.
-We do that by using a plugin, and Git.
+We do that by using a plugin and Git, and deploy to a remote hosting accessible by everyone.

 ## Setting up

 Make sure to install Git on your computer.
 If you prefer, you can also install a visual Git client like Fork.

-You will also need an http server with php and MySQL running on your machine - I recommend using XAMP or MAMP depending on your operational system.
+You will also need an HTTP server with PHP and MySQL running on your machine - I recommend using XAMP or MAMP depending on your operational system.

 ### Getting the files for the first time